 By default, private channels aren't displayed in the channel selector in the subscription creation dialog.
 However you can create a subscription for any private channel that you have access to by typing

 /bitbucket connect <repository URL> within that channel.

-Create personal subscriptions
+Create subscriptions in a DM

 /bitbucket connect <repository URL>.

 Set notifications for each subscription